-- 312.8.1 A notice board showing results, important information from the OC and the Jury, and the air and snow temperature should be located close to the wax cabins and the stadium.
-The temperatures must be displayed for the following times: two hours before the start, one hour before the start, half an hour before the start, at the start, half an hour after the start, one hour after the start. - 312.8.2 Temperature measurements must be taken in the stadium area and at places where extreme temperatures (low point, high point) can be expected. - 312.8.3 Loudspeakers must be used for announcing the competition and important information. - 312.8.4 In order to inform international competitors, trainers, spectators, English language must be used.
+- A notice board showing results, important information from the OC and the Jury, and the air and snow temperature should be located close to the wax cabins and the stadium.
+The temperatures must be displayed for the following times: two hours before the start, one hour before the start, half an hour before the start, at the start, half an hour after the start. - Temperature measurements must be taken in the stadium area and at places where extreme temperatures (low point, high point) can be expected. - Loudspeakers must be used for announcing the competition and important information. - In order to inform international competitors, trainers, spectators, English language must be used.